Hint mode is switched on Switch off

 T-Bonds have a maturity period of 10 years or more and can have a fixed rate, variable or inflation-indexed.
 This means that the bond will either pay a set rate of interest for the entire term of the bond, have an interest rate that fluctuates over time, or will have an interest rate that is tied to changes in the rate of inflation.

 Investors can purchase T-Bonds directly from the US government through the Treasury Direct program, or they can purchase T-Bonds from brokers or financial institutions in the secondary market.
-The return on investment for T-Bonds is determined by the bond’s interest rate and the price at which the bond was purchased.
+The return on investment for T-Bonds is determined by the bond’ interest rate and the price at which the bond was purchased.

 When investors buy buys a T-Bond, they are effectively lending money to the US government.
 The government then uses the money to fund programs and services, such as infrastructure projects, public education, and defense initiatives.
 The government is obligated to repay investors the full amount of their investment when the bond reaches maturity.